MileHacker Logo

 Appropriate Charitable Giving

 Rather than direct handouts, consider donating to established local schools, clinics, or community development projects.
 Work through reputable non-governmental organizations (NGOs) or your tour operator who can verify the legitimacy of such projects.
-This way, your contribution has a lasting, positive impact on the community as a whole.
+This way, your part has a lasting, positive impact on the community as a whole.

 Schools & Education